js-ferguson/myBlog/README.md

 2. Copy the contents of the config file located in the projects root directory to your new config file.

 3. Using the details we saved before, update your config with a secret key, your MongoDB connection string, email server login, and sender email.
-Sender email is the email address in the "From" field for password reset tokens.
+Sender email will be the email address in the "From" field for password reset tokens.

 4. Add the following lines to your ~/.bash_profile